 The Inclusion Leader is Lorna Stanton who manages the co-ordination, strategic development and implementation of this policy.
-Mrs Stanton, Assistant Head teacher and SENDCo, works closely with the Senior Leadership Team, with Mrs Dennis (SEND Assistant/ Safeguarding Team), Mrs Cavill (Learning Mentor), Mrs Rayner (SEND TA) and all teaching and support staff to successfully: -
+Mrs Stanton, Assistant Head teacher and SENDCO, works closely with the Senior Leadership Team, Mrs Dennis (SENDCO Assistant/ Safeguarding Team), Mrs Cavill (Learning Mentor), and all teaching and support staff to successfully: -

-- co-ordinate the provision for and develop and implement the responses to children's special needs - support and advise colleagues and parents/carers - contribute to and manage the records of all children with special educational needs - monitor the school-based 'assess- plan and review' graduated response and analyse subsequent data that is generated as part of this process - complete the documentation required by outside agencies and the Bedford Borough Council; - act as the link with parents so that they are actively involved in their child's education; - create and maintain personalised resources and a range of teaching materials to enable appropriate provision to be made
+- co-ordinate the provision for and develop and implement the responses to children's special needs - support and advise colleagues and parents/carers - contribute to and manage the records of all children with special educational needs - monitor the school-based 'assess plan do and review' graduated response and analyse subsequent data that is generated as part of this process - complete the documentation required by outside agencies and the Bedford Borough Council; - act as the link with parents so that they are actively involved in their child's education;

-- collaborate jointly with external agencies and other support agencies such as SEND Specialist Advisory Teachers - attend professional study groups (PSGs) and keep up to date with SEND related research guidance - monitor and evaluate the special educational needs provision and report to the governing body - manage and delegate a range of resources and interventions (human and material), linked to children with SEND.
+- create and maintain personalised resources and a range of teaching materials to enable appropriate provisions to be made - collaborate jointly with external agencies and other support agencies such as SEND Specialist Advisory Teachers - attend professional study groups (PSGs) and keep up to date with SEND related research guidance - monitor and evaluate the special educational needs provision and report to the governing body - manage and delegate a range of resources and interventions (human and material), linked to children with SEND.

-The role of the SEND Assistant
+The role of the SENDCO Assistant